kunpeipeng/Wikipedia-Vandalism-Prediction-/README.md

 #number of cases detected = 1815
 Number_of_cases_detected <- sum(Wiki$Vandal)
 ```
-### the average number of words added is about 4.05 words, while the average number of words removed is about 3.5 words.
+The average number of words added is about 4.05 words, while the average number of words removed is about 3.5 words.

 ```{r}
 #finding the mean for column NumWordsAdded and NumWordsRemoved